Gen*cides You Should Care About

 South Sudan

-From 2013 to 2020, a civil war devastated South Sudan, with its ramifications still being felt today.
-The conflict’s roots trace back to unresolved ethnic, political, and ecological fractures following South Sudan split from Sudan in 2011, and exists primarily between government forces loyal to President Salva Kiir (predominately Dinka) and opposition forces aligned with former Vice President Riek Machar (predominately Nuer).
+From 2013 to 2020, a civil war devastated South Sudan, and its ramifications are still being felt today.
+The conflict’s roots trace back to unresolved ethnic, political, and ecological fractures following South Sudan’s split from Sudan in 2011, and exists primarily between government forces loyal to President Salva Kiir (predominately Dinka) and opposition forces aligned with former Vice President Riek Machar (predominately Nuer).
 Throughout the war, Civilians were deliberately targeted along ethnic lines, with massacres of Nuer civilians in Juba during the war’s outbreak and retaliatory massacres of Dinka civilians thereafter.
 In a 2014 UN report, investigators (UNMISS and OHCHR) concluded that war crimes and crimes against humanity had been committed by both sides, including murder, rape, forced disappearance, torture, imprisonment, and extrajudicial executions.
 One testimony, from an 85-year-old woman in Wau, indicates that she was gang raped and forced to watch her husband and son killed.
 From 2013 to 2018, the conflict caused nearly 400,000 deaths, 2,000,000 displacements within South Sudan, and 2,500,000 refugees.
 In 2020, Salva Kiir and Riek Machar formed a Revitalized Transitional Government of National Unity, ending national-level fighting.
 However, since then, South Sudan has entered a phase of persistent subnational violence.
 Even after the 2014 summit to end rape as a weapon of war, wartime sexual violence has deepened.
 And, as of 2025, South Sudan is, once again, on the brink of a civil war.
 Currently, 1,900,000 are displaced within South Sudan, an issue exacerbated by the influx of refugees from Sudan.

 —————————————————————